 #> # spurious_ybt_hits <chr>, CbST <chr>, Colibactin <chr>, clbA <chr>, …

-# import first few rows of this data frame and parse it as AMRfp data
+# import first few rows of this data frame and parse it to standard genotype table format